JuliaIO/VideoIO.jl/README.md

 ### Platform Nodes:

-- ARM: For truly lossless usage, there is a known issue on ARM that results in small precision differences when reading/writing some video files.
+- ARM: For truly lossless reading & writing, there is a known issue on ARM that results in small precision differences when reading/writing some video files.
 As such, tests for frame comparison are currently skipped on ARM.
 Issues/PRs welcome for helping to get this fixed.

 ## Questions and Contributions